 Business requirements are a tool for documenting your business solutions for driving higher value in your company.
-In Elements Catalyst you can raise and manage business requirements independently as well as in the context of the process diagrams, org and ref models.
+In Elements Catalyst you can raise and manage business requirements independently as well as in the context of the process diagrams, Salesforce org and ref models.

 Raising & submitting a requirement

 By default anyone can "raise" a requirement.
 In the main application select the "Changes" menu item and then click on "Add new" on the toolbar (all the way to the left).

 A new row will appear at the top of the grid.
 Specify your business requirement, i.e. the problem being solved, the proposed solution as well as target release, priority, impact, risk etc. Once you're done just click "Add" in the command column on the left.

 The command button is always present on the screen even if you scroll right to other columns.

 At this point a requirement is in "Being raised' status and this allows you to add any additional information, like notes, links, data tables, images, or even change the requirement details, in the right panel.

 The right panel can be closed/open using a blue arrow button on the right side of your screen.

 Once you feel the requirement is ready you can click "Edit" in the command button and change it to "Submitted".
 From this point only a requirement manager can manage the submitted requirement.

 Change grid behaviour